strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/installation/templates.md

 }
 ```

-The `template` directory is where you can extend the file contents of a Strapi project.
-All the children are optional, you should only include the files that will overwrite the default Strapi app.
+The `template` directory is used to extend the file contents of a Strapi project and should only include the files that will overwrite the default Strapi app.

 Only the following contents are allowed inside the `template` directory:

 - `README.md`: the readme of an app made with this template
-- `.env.example`: to specify required environment variables
+- `.env.example` to specify required environment variables
 - `src/`
 - `data/` to store the data imported by a seed script
 - `public/` to serve files